greim/Backbone-Subscriptions/readme.md

 # Backbone Subscriptions

 Backbone subscriptions is a Backbone.js extension that provides loosely-coupled communication between views.
 It does this via a publish/subscribe pattern.
 Backbone views are in many ways self-contained mini-apps.
 While it's easy for them to react to things that happen in their own scope, it's not so easy for them to react to things that originate outside themselves.
-Backbone subscriptions provides a clean solution to this problem.
+Backbone subscriptions provides a unique solution to this problem.

 ## Example